frconor-ebook/meditations/_posts/2025-02-25-marriage-and-indissolubility.md

-"Some Pharisees approached Jesus, and to put him to the test, they said, 'Is it against the Law for a man to divorce his wife on any pretext whatsoever?'
+"Some Pharisees approached Jesus, and to put him to the test, they said, 'Is it against the Law for a man to divorce his wife on any pretext whatever?'
 He answered, 'Have you not read that the Creator from the beginning made them male and female and that he said: This is why a man leaves his father and mother and becomes attached to his wife, and the two become one flesh?
 They are no longer two, therefore, but one flesh.